shalevwiden/blurbifysite/README.md

 Going to set default placeholder name and username values with JavaScript.
 So that way if the file is on Blurbify Studio then it will be replaced.

+**Ok more stuff**
+So I have to make all the templates update based on their json files whenever theres a change, not just when make_template and make_json is called.
+Im really doing a lot of extra stuff to make this all static.
+Hopefully it pays off lol.

+The good news is all of this template logic is gonna help with users.
+And user templates too.

+I HAVE TO ADD USERS
+Like so bad lol.